“Weight gain and increased belly fat are common in midlife,

 During perimenopause what changes may women experience?

-In Symptoms the Menopause Society (formerly The North American Menopause Society) explain:
+In Symptoms the Menopause Society (formerly the North American Menopause Society) explain:

 “As women go through the menopause transition, they commonly experience signs and symptoms related to menopause.
 Hot flashes are often the most recognized and reported bothersome symptom.
 Other common symptoms and changes include vaginal dryness, sleep disturbances, and mood changes.
 Most menopause symptoms will improve after menopause, even without treatment or intervention.
 Many factors affect how much distress these symptoms cause, and women must decide for themselves whether the symptoms are bothersome enough to seek treatment”.2